Agamemnonsrf/AI-Tax-Calc/README.md

 - Docker Compose

 ### Analysis:
 The Frontend and Backend each contain a Dockerfile and .dockerignore.
 The docker-compose.yml file is at the root directory of the repository.
 It fires up the three services of the ai-tax-network, starting with the mysql service on default MySQL port 3306 and waits for it to finish starting up.
 Then, it starts the Backend service, completes the actions specified on the Backend Dockerfile and specifies the .env file to be used, exposing the app on port 5000 at the end.
-Finally, does the same for the Frontend service on port 3000.
+Finally, it does the same for the Frontend service on port 3000.

 ## Continuous Integration
 - Github Actions